syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### Minimum prefix character

-Instead of displaying suggestion list on every character entry, matches can be filtered and displayed after a few character entries.
-This can be done by [`MinimumPrefixCharacters`] property and its default value is 1.
+Instead of displaying suggestion list on every character entry, matches can be filtered and displayed after a few character entries using the [`MinimumPrefixCharacters`] property.
+The default value is 1.

 {% tabs %}
 {% highlight c# %}